 How Much To Charge For Cupcakes?

 For a standard cupcake, you should plan to charge between $2 and $2.50.
-However, your pricing should increase or decrease based on three factors: the event at which your cupcakes will be served, cupcake size, and decoration.
+Though, your pricing should increase or decrease based on three factors: the event at which your cupcakes will be served, cupcake size, and decoration.

 In other words, if you are baking large, high-end, highly-decorated cupcakes for a wedding, you might want to charge between $3 and $6 per cupcake.
 Whereas, if you are baking smaller, frosting-only, cupcakes for a children’s birthday party, you will probably need to charge your base fee of $2 in order to win the business.

 Now, this is not the end-all-be-all of cupcake pricing.
 If you spend hours baking and decorating the most beautiful cupcakes on the planet, you should set a price that reflects their beauty.
 Or, if you have a client that hates frosting, and only wants cupcakes in their most basic form, you can probably charge your minimum.
 Remember, this is your business, and you get to set the pricing.
 Just don’t be wishy-washy.
 Pick your pricing, and stick to it.